Housing Benefit

 Or if both of the following apply to you:

-There's a cap on the amount of benefits you can claim if you’re not working.
+There's a cap on the amount you can claim if you’re not working.
 The cap depends on whether you're single or a couple and where you live.

-Whether you live in Greater London or the rest of Great Britain, you may be affected if you’re under State Pension age, or if you’re over State Pension age but live with a spouse or partner below State Pension age and you or your partner claims:
+Whether you live in Greater London or the rest of the UK, you may be affected if you’re under State Pension age, or if you’re over State Pension age but live with a spouse or partner below State Pension age and you or your partner claims income-related Employment and Support Allowance or Universal Credit.

-The cap won't apply if you receive any of the following:
+The cap doesn't apply if you receive any of the following:

 If you're over the cap, your Housing Benefit or Universal Credit payments may be reduced.